Haus Party, Pt. 1: Background

 As opposed to all his previous works since 2014's Pop Star High, Haus Party Pt.
-1 is not tied to any particular narrative or concept..
+1 is not tied to any particular narrative or concept.
 In reference to this, Hall said "I’m such a musical theater kid -- I think that's my safe haven -- and I feel really confident and comfortable kind of hiding behind costumes or storylines.
 I decided that this year I really wanted to put out music for the first time that was not directed towards any story or narrative, but just have songs that existed on their own."

 He says that the album is dedicated to LGBT culture, especially drag queens and pride.
 The name "Haus Party" comes from the houses of the gay ball culture.

 Promotion

 Haus Party, Pt.
 1 was available for pre-order along with the first single "Glitter" on May 16, 2019.
 "Glitter" was previously released on Hall's YouTube channel as a music video sponsored by Google on November 27, 2018.

 A music video for "Nails, Hair, Hips, Heels" was released on May 23, 2019.
 An official remix featuring American singer Ciara was released as a single and included on the follow-up EP Haus Party, Pt.
 2. A music video for "I Like Boys" was released on June 28, 2019.

-To promote the EPs, Hall embarked on the Haus Party Tour in October and November of 2019.
+To promote the EPs, Hall embarked on the Haus Party Tour in October and November 2019.